GabrielMMelo/iot_server_deprecated/readme.md

 7. Ctype PHP Extension
 8. JSON PHP Extension

+You can follow my [laravel](https://github.com/GabrielMMelo/iot_server/blob/esp8266/resources/docs/pdf/Laravel.pdf) initial tutorial (PORTUGUESE LANGUAGE).

 After that you must clone our repo and then make sure that your favorite web server (we used apache2) is running and looking at our cloned repo in your machine.

 ### Creating a new module

-For easily create new modules and delete them to your home automation, we created artisan commands that do all changes automatically.
+For easily create new modules or delete them to your home automation, we created artisan commands that do all changes automatically.
+The command below must be executed in project root directory.

 ```
 php artisan  make:module [options] [--] <type> [<id>] [<local>] [<owner>]